cchitsiang/awesome-stars/README.md

 - [Mosc/Glider](https://github.com/Mosc/Glider) - Glider is an opinionated Hacker News client.
 Ad-free, open-source, no-nonsense.
 - [felangel/mason](https://github.com/felangel/mason) - Tools which allow developers to create and consume reusable templates called bricks.
-- [GopeedLab/gopeed](https://github.com/GopeedLab/gopeed) - High speed downloader that supports all platforms.
+- [GopeedLab/gopeed](https://github.com/GopeedLab/gopeed) - A modern download manager that supports all platforms.
 Built with Golang and Flutter.
 - [LianjiaTech/bruno](https://github.com/LianjiaTech/bruno) - An enterprise-class package of Flutter components for mobile applications. ( Bruno 是基于一整套设计体系的 Flutter 组件库。)
 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.
 - [ente-io/photos-app](https://github.com/ente-io/photos-app) - Mobile apps for ente Photos, end-to-end encrypted, privacy-focused photo storage app. https://ente.io